Danilo (footballer, born 2001)

-Danilo dos Santos de Oliveira (born 19 April 2001), known simply as Danilo or Danilo Oliveira, is a Brazilian professional footballer who plays as a midfielder for Premier League club Nottingham Forest.
+Danilo dos Santos de Oliveira (born 29 April 2001), known simply as Danilo or Danilo Oliveira, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Botafogo.

-Born in Salvador, he was in the youth academy of Bahia, before stints at Jacuipense and PFC Cajazeiras, where he was spotted by Palmeiras in 2018.
+Born in Salvador, Danilo was in the youth academy of Bahia, before stints at Jacuipense and PFC Cajazeiras, where he was spotted by Palmeiras in 2018.
 After progressing steadily in Palmeiras' youth ranks, he made his first team Série A debut in 2020 at the age of 19.
-He was part of the Palmeiras teams who won the Libertadores consecutively in 2020 and 2021, solidifying himself as a stalwart in the middle of the park and becoming a consistent first-team starter.
+He was part of the Palmeiras teams who won the Copa Libertadores consecutively in 2020 and 2021, solidifying himself as a stalwart in the middle of the park and becoming a consistent first-team starter.

-He was named in the Campeonato Paulista Team of the Year in 2022.

-Club career
+Career

 Early career

 Born in Salvador, Bahia, Danilo represented Bahia as a youth before being released by the club.
 In 2017, at the age of 16, he joined PFC Cajazeiras through a social project, after a short stint at Jacuipense.
 He made his senior debut for Cajazeiras on 5 May 2018, aged 17, by coming on as a second-half substitute in a 4–0 Campeonato Baiano Segunda Divisão home routing of Conquista.